 Well now, isn’t that something?
 A convicted felon from London, who only 5 years before was about to be hung for his crime, now getting paid to watch a prison in Virginia?
 Reminds me of a line from Yakov Smirnoff – “Only in America”.

 But all kidding aside, there is good reason to suspect a possible relationship between Nicholas Smith and William Longmire prior to this most unlikely of court entries.
 And I believe one of the first clues lies in the fact that Thomas Turner began the Administration entry for Smith’s estate yet turned it over to William Longmire who in turn added various entries over the years.
-And like Col Thomas Turner, Captain Nicholas Smith was a large merchant who just may have benefitted from the endeavors of a young and talented convict from London – one who could write and figure.
-One might think that it was Nicholas Smith himself, by virtue of his administrative position, who had a hand in directing William to watch the prison, perhaps already having met and/or comingled in Lancaster County where William first set foot in the colonies.
+And like Col Thomas Turner, Captain Nicholas Smith was a merchant who just may have benefitted from the endeavors of a young and talented convict from London – one who could write and figure.
+One might think that it was Nicholas Smith himself, by virtue of his administrative position, who had a hand in directing William to watch the prison, perhaps already having met and/or comingled in the Northern Neck area of Virginia where William first set foot in the colonies.